munificent/game-programming-patterns/book/architecture-performance-and-games.markdown

 There's no easy answer here.
 Making your program more flexible so you can prototype faster will have some performance cost.
 Likewise, optimizing your code will make it less flexible.

-My experience, though, is that it's a easier to make a fun game fast than it is to a fast game fun.
+My experience, though, is that it's easier to make a fun game fast than it is to a fast game fun.
 One compromise is to keep the code flexible until the design settles down and then tear out some of the abstraction later to improve your performance.

 ## The Good in Bad Code